Clare Finlator – Founder

 Earthlife is the expression of her wish to create a business that truly reflects her values, and to participate in a new paradigm where social and ecological wellbeing are no longer seen as being in conflict with the economy, but are at the heart of the economy.

-She now spends most of her time in rural Portugal, where she is co-founder of Monte da Vida, a small community and forest regeneration initiative, which is one of the first Earthlife projects.
-Living and working at Monte da Vida for past three years, has given her hands on experience of many of the challenges and rewards of engaging in the practical work of land regeneration, how to create a rural economy that supports life, and is in balance.
+She now spends most of her time in rural Portugal, where she is co-founder of Monte da Vida, a meditation centre and forest regeneration initiative, which is one of the first Earthlife projects.
+Living and working at Monte da Vida for past eight years, has given her hands on experience of many of the challenges and rewards of engaging in the practical work of land regeneration, and how to create a rural economy that supports life.

 Servan Keondjian – Systems Architect